Bloodborne Pathogens and Needlestick Prevention

 1910 Subpart Z - Toxic and Hazardous Substances

 1910.1030, Bloodborne pathogens.
-Revisions to 1910.1030 as a result of the Needlestick Safety and Prevention Act: Paragraph 1910.1030(d)(2)(i) requires the use of engineering and work practice controls to eliminate or minimize employee exposure to bloodborne pathogens.
+Revised pursuant to the Needlestick Safety and Prevention Act: among other things, the standard requires the following: Paragraph 1910.1030(d)(2)(i) requires the use of engineering and work practice controls to eliminate or minimize employee exposure to blood or other potentially infectious materials.
 Employers must keep a Sharps Injury Log for the recording of percutaneous injuries from contaminated sharps [1910.1030(h)(5)(i)].
-The Exposure Control Plan (1910.1030(c)(1)(i)) shall: Reflect changes in technology that eliminate or reduce exposure to bloodborne pathogens [1910.1030(c)(1)(iv)(A)].
+The Exposure Control Plan [1910.1030(c)(1)(i)] shall: Reflect changes in technology that eliminate or reduce exposure to bloodborne pathogens [1910.1030(c)(1)(iv)(A)].
 Document annually consideration and implementation of appropriate commercially available and effective safer medical devices designed to eliminate or minimize occupational exposure [1910.1030(c)(1)(iv)(B)].
 Solicit input from non-managerial employees responsible for direct patient care, who are potentially exposed to injuries from contaminated sharps, in the identification, evaluation, and selection of effective engineering and work practice controls and shall document the solicitation in the Exposure Control Plan [1910.1030(c)(1)(v)].

 Related Information